Content Marketing Glossary

 With emerging trends and technologies in creating and distributing content, chances are you feel somewhat overwhelmed by the terminology and endless opportunities.

-That’s why we’ve created a comprehensive content glossary of the most commonly used terms in content marketing and creation from an insider’s perspective.
-So you’ll know all the best concepts, and their meanings in the industry.
+That’s why we’ve created a comprehensive content glossary of the most commonly used terms in our content marketing services.
+So that we can have human conversations around the core concepts.

 Above the Fold #

 The first thing people will see on your homepage when it’s first loaded (without scrolling).
 The content which is above the fold needs to persuade users to further engage with other parts of your page.

 A form of promotional content piece, which aims to seamlessly blend with the native journalistic content.
 Advertorials distinguish themselves from traditional content marketing pieces in that they expand upon or align with the narrative of the publication they are embedded within.